skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 because it doesn't make sense to them.
 They don't feel like they are being unreasonable.
 They don't feel cursed."

-Eomer nods, "I think I get it."
+Eomier nods, "I think I get it."
 Then he changes the subject again, "Have you seen the sky?"

 "What?
 Yes.
 Why?"

 It turns out that years of sitting in the dark writing books have taken their toll on Norvus' eyesight.
-He can't see the dark cloud to the north, so Eomer describes it.
+He can't see the dark cloud to the north, so Eomier describes it.
 He tells Norvus that Mordan is free.

 There is a long silence.
 Sun streams in through the small windows of the farmhouse.
 The morning is slipping away.
 It will be midday soon.